willbryk720/RacingHexapods/README.md

 This will make more sense if you read CS182FinalReport.pdf first, but...

-First, you must download V-REP software: http://www.coppeliarobotics.com/downloads. html.
+To start, you must download V-REP software: http://www.coppeliarobotics.com/downloads. html.
 It is a quick and easy download.
 Then download the files CS182FinalReport-QLearning.ttt and CS182FinalReport-Race.ttt and Hexapod-Qdata.txt.
 The first demonstrates a hexapod Qlearn- ing through 500 steps.
 The second demonstrate a race between a QLearned agent, Greedy Agent, and UCS2Generation agent.
 You will need to place these files in the scene folder within the VREP files.
 It will be called something like: V-REP-PRO-EDU-V3-3-2-Mac/scenes.

 To start VREP, go to the command line and cd into V-REP-PRO-EDU-V3-3-2-Mac or your com- puter’s equivalent.
 Then run the command ./vrep.app/Contents/MacOS/vrep if you have a Mac, or the equivalent for the computer you have.
 This is if you want VREP to print variables to the command line.
 Otherwise you can just open the VREP application directly.